UlyssesPinheiro/Cumbuca-Conceito-Renda-Extra/README.md

 This app was developed as an extension of the existing Cumbuca app (which allows users to organize their shared expenses in groups).
 This project expands that idea to have another form of income, as the original app is also focused in finance education.
 This concept allows users to sell their used goods online, as well as services they may offer.
 They can search for products already on the platform and also in their own product list.

 ## App access
-The app is available at the following link: https://expo.dev/@ulyssespinheiro/CumbucaRendaExtra Download the app "Expo Go" and scan the QR code.
+The app (Android) is available at the following link: https://expo.dev/@ulyssespinheiro/CumbucaRendaExtra Download the app "Expo Go" and scan the QR code.